apache/spark/docs/configuration.md

   <td>(none)</td>
   <td>
     A string of extra JVM options to pass to the driver.
 For instance, GC settings or other logging.
     Note that it is illegal to set maximum heap size (-Xmx) settings with this option.
-However, specifying an initial heap size (-Xms) is allowed.
-Maximum heap size settings can be set with
-    <code>spark.driver.memory</code> in the cluster mode and through the <code>--driver-memory</code>
-    command line option in the client mode.
+Maximum heap size settings can be set with <code>spark.driver.memory</code> in the cluster mode and through the <code>--driver-memory</code> command line option in the client mode.

     <br /><em>Note:</em> In client mode, this config must not be set through the <code>SparkConf</code>
     directly in your application, because the driver JVM has already started at that point.